 Take my chair.
 Yours is the psychology everyone will be studying 25 years from now.”

 To fully illuminate the Buddha’s unparalleled knowledge of human behavior and the brain, we can now turn our attention to comparing some of history’s most important psychological ‘discoveries’ from the past 150 years, in chronologically order, to the words and teachings of the Enlightened One.
-Undoubtedly, it will become apparent to see why the Buddha will forever remain history’s most illustrious psychologist.
+Programs now exist that bring upon the teachings, such as Balanced Emotions, which aim to help you understand your emotions and reconnect with your emotional self.
+These programs work – and have shown tremendous positive impact on people.
+But, as you read on, it will become apparent to see why the Buddha will forever remain history’s most illustrious psychologist.

 The Process of Emotional Reaction: